-Table 2.1: Legal order categories 22 Table 3.1: Number and percentage of children in S31 proceedings, by S31 application type, per st art year (2007/08 - 2016/17) 28 Table 3.2: Number and percentage of children in S31 proceedings, by legal order type, per end ye ear (2010/11 - 2016/17) 29 Table 3.3: Number and percentage of children in S31 proceedings, by S31 application type, per le gal order type (Cases completed between 2010/11 and 2016/17) 31 Table 4.1: The timeframes for tracking the children 53 Table 4.2: The supervision order case file sample 54 Table 4.3: The child's living arrangements prior to the S31 care and supervision proceedings 54 Table 4.4: Significant harm and types of abuse and neglect triggering the proceedings 55 Table 4.5: How many types of significant harm did the children experience?
-56 Table 4.6: Children's exposure to the problems of their parents and their partners 56 Table 4.7: Orders sought by the local authority at the start of proceedings and initial plans for removal or for the child to remain at home 57 Table 4.8: The child's living arrangements, legal orders and duration of the supervision order 58 Table 4.9: The nature of the recital or requirement 62 Table 4.10: Types of neglect and abuse experienced by the children during the supervision order.
-64 Table 4.11: Number of children placed at home on child in need, child protection and looked afte er . child frameworks during the supervision order 68 Table 5.1: The timeframes for tracking the cases 81 Table 5.2: The total SGO sample and by $\operatorname{sub-sample}$ type (SGO only and SGO+ $\operatorname{supervision}$ order) 81 Table 5.3: Where were the children living at the start of proceedings?
-83 Table 5.4: Orders sought by the local authority at the start of the proceedings 84 Table 5.5: When did the children move to live with their special guardian?
-Table 5.6: Length of the care proceedings 86 Table 5.7: SGO placements with relatives and family friends Table 5.8: Age of special guardians at the start of proceedings Table 5.9: The relationship between child and carer age Table 5.10: Employment status of the special guardians Table 5.11: Allocation of social workers proposed in the final care plan, by sub-sample Table 5.12: Duration of social work support proposed in the final care plan, by sub-sample Table 5.13: Contact plans for the children, by sub-sample 92
+Table 2.1: Legal order categories 22 Table 3.1: Number and percentage of children in S31 proceedings, by S31 application type, per sta art year (2007/08 - 2016/17) 28 Table 3.2: Number and percentage of children in S31 proceedings, by legal order type, per end year ar (2010/11 - 2016/17) 29 Table 3.3: Number and percentage of children in S31 proceedings, by S31 application type, per leg gal order type (Cases completed between 2010/11 and 2016/17) 31 Table 4.1: The timeframes for tracking the children .
+53 Table 4.2: The supervision order case file sample 54 Table 4.3: The child's living arrangements prior to the S31 care and supervision proceedings 54 Table 4.4: Significant harm and types of abuse and neglect triggering the proceedings .
+55 Table 4.5: How many types of significant harm did the children experience? .
+56 Table 4.6: Children's exposure to the problems of their parents and their partners .56 Table 4.7: Orders sought by the local authority at the start of proceedings and initial plans for removal or for the child to remain at home 57 Table 4.8: The child's living arrangements, legal orders and duration of the supervision order .
+58 Table 4.9: The nature of the recital or requirement 62 Table 4.10: Types of neglect and abuse experienced by the children during the supervision order 64 Table 4.11: Number of children placed at home on child in need, child protection and looked after s child frameworks during the supervision order Table 5.1: The timeframes for tracking the cases Table 5.2: The total SGO sample and sub-samples (SGO only and SGO + supervision order) 81 Table 5.3: Where were the children living at the start of proceedings? .83 Table 5.4: Orders sought by the local authority at the start of the proceedings 84 Table 5.5: When did the children move to live with their special guardian?
+Table 5.6: Length of the care proceedings Table 5.7: SGO placements with relatives and family friends Table 5.8: Age of special guardians at the start of proceedings Table 5.9: The relationship between child and carer age Table 5.10: Employment status of the special guardians Table 5.11: Allocation of social workers proposed in the final care plan, by sub-sample Table 5.12: Duration of social work support proposed in the final care plan, by sub-sample Table 5.13: Contact plans for the children, by sub-sample Table A.1: National S31 Database - Tables Table A.2: Research Dataset - Data Structure 156 Table A.3: Missing Data - Start of proceedings Table A.4: Missing Data - End of proceedings Table A.5: Legal order categries and subcategories Table A.6: Defining and identifying the events for the case file studies Table E.1: The case file sample Table E.2: Adults at the start of the S31 proceedings Table E.3: Children on RO/CAO and supervision order at the start of the S31 proceedings Table E.4: Children on RO/CAO and supervision order at the end of proceedings 182